-On January 29, 1991, my grandmother, a dear Godly woman-nearly 96 years old, died the day before my 35th birthday.
+On January 29, 1991, my grandmother, a dear woman of faith and nearly 96 years old, died the day before my 35th birthday.
 We traveled to Iowa for her funeral.
-While there, an elderly woman with a familiar face walked up to me and introduced herself.
-I had not seen her for decades.
-She was from that small town church in Iowa--Mark Baptist Church, where my father had been a minister.
+While there, an elderly woman walked up to me and asked if I knew who she was?
+Although a familiar face I could not recall her name, so she introduced herself.
+She still attended Mark Baptist Church, where my father had been a minister.
 She asked, "Do you remember having a little white Bible when you were a child?"
-I replied with a surprised "YES!" almost anticipating what she was about to do.
-She pulled my first white Bible from behind her back and presented it to me 23 years later, almost to the day.
-I had left it behind at her house after a Sunday lunch invitation, because of our upcoming move to Kansas.
-It was as though God had hidden it away for safekeeping until that moment.
-I had been told all my life that I was my grandmother's favorite grandchild.
-I didn't know why, but I held her heart somehow as a child.
-Now, at her funeral, my treasured possession came back to me-my heirloom Bible!
-I realized that if I had kept my Bible in our move to Kansas, it would have likely been discarded or lost forever like most all the other treasures of my childhood.
+I replied with a surprised "YES!" anticipating what she was about to do.
+She pulled my Bible from behind her back and presented it to me 23 years later, nearly to the day.
+I had left it behind at her house after a Sunday lunch in early February, 1968, after a meal together at her home.
+It was as though God had hidden it away for over two decades of safekeeping until that moment.
+Now, at her funeral my treasured possession came back to me-my heirloom Bible!
+I realized that if I had kept it in our move to Kansas it would have likely been damaged beyond repair, discarded and lost forever, like all the other treasures of my childhood.

 The date on the inside cover of my first Bible is October 25, 1959.
-Because of the closeness of this October date to my devotion tonight (October 20, 2008), I traced the Jewish Festivals back to October, 1959, and realized that my Sunday school teacher had given me my first Bible on Simchat Torah-the Festival which Jews are celebrating right now and in the hours ahead-49 years ago (Jewish Festivals fall on different dates from year to year, based on the lunar/solar calendar).
-I know this may seem like a coincident, but to me it is a blessing from the Lord in my personal walk with Him-my miracle.
+Because of the closeness of this October date to my devotion tonight (October 20, 2008), I traced the Jewish Festivals back to October, 1959, and realized that my Sunday school teacher had given me this Bible on Simchat Torah, 49 years ago today-the Festival which Jews are celebrating right now and in the hours ahead (Jewish Festivals fall on different dates from year to year, based on the lunar/solar calendar).
+I know this may seem like a coincident that I received it on Simchat Torah and had it returned to me 23 years later, but to me it is a blessing from the Lord in my personal walk with Him-my miracle.